 Subject Area Time Allotments

 Time allotment tables describe the expectations for the subject area time allotments in the English Program.
 An overall percentage breakdown is given as a guideline only, and reflects a change from the total time in minutes for compulsory and optional subject areas.
+Please note however that the minimum allocated time for Grades K to 8 Physical Education/Health Education is mandated.1

 Visit the Subject Area Time Allotments page for a more detailed explanation.